-The TRIO Student Support Services Program (formerly known as Expanding Horizons) promotes the academic success of our students who complete an application and meet the following criteria below.
+The TRIO Student Support Services Program (formerly known as Expanding Horizons) promotes the academic success of our students who complete a TRIO SSS application (In English, En Español) and meet the following criteria:

 - Qualify as low-income according to Department of Education guidelines OR

 - Are a first-generation University student (neither parent has completed a four-year college degree) OR